 Buyers report buying less-expensive universal grill covers from Lowe's and Home Depot and having to replace them each year.
 In this case, you may get off with a lower price, but if the cover is flimsy and deteriorates after only a season, you would be better off buying a more expensive, better-made grill cover.

 The flip side of a flimsy grill cover is getting one that is so thick and heavy it is hard to wrangle it onto and off of the grill.
 This can be a case where you need one that is just right, which may be the Weber grill cover.

 Check Amazon.com and customer reviews for a grill cover before you buy one to see what others are saying about it.
 If you have any difficulty in lifting a heavy cover, you may want a lighter one.

 If you live in a windy area, look for grill covers that have velcro straps to secure the cover to the grill.
-Vents help keep air moving under the grill cover and ice formation in cold weather.
-But they need to positioned so they also keep rain out.
+Vents help keep air moving under the grill cover and ice formation in cold weather, but they need to be positioned so they also keep rain out.

 Custom Grill Covers

 You can find makers of custom grill covers online.
 One such is Vinyl Coverings by Mel, LLC.
 This may be a good option if you have a non-standard grill, especially if you've built it yourself.
 If you are handy at sewing and good with building your own patterns, it is certainly possible to sew your own.